-- 2020-Current: Executive Vice President, Chief Human Resources, Marketing, & Communications Officer for Trane Technologies, a climate control innovation company focusing on heating and cooling in buildings, homes, and transportation (previously Ingersoll-Rand, plc) - 2007-2020: Senior Vice President of Human Resources, Communications, and Corporate Affairs for Ingersoll-Rand, plc, leading global human resources, public affairs, corporate social responsibility, communications, and strategic marketing - 2002-2006: Chief Human Resources Officer at Merck, a global pharmaceutical company - 1995-2002: Held increasingly responsible leadership positions in Human Resources and Communications for Honeywell International, a global diversified company - Prior to 1995: Held positions in Human Resources at Anheuser-Busch Companies and as a consultant with Booz, Allen & Hamilton
+- 2020-2022: Executive Vice President, Chief Human Resources, Marketing, & Communications Officer for Trane Technologies, a climate control innovation company focusing on heating and cooling in buildings, homes, and transportation (previously Ingersoll-Rand, plc) - 2007-2020: Senior Vice President of Human Resources, Communications, and Corporate Affairs for Ingersoll-Rand, plc, leading global human resources, public affairs, corporate social responsibility, communications, and strategic marketing - 2002-2006: Chief Human Resources Officer at Merck, a global pharmaceutical company - 1995-2002: Held increasingly responsible leadership positions in Human Resources and Communications for Honeywell International, a global diversified company - Prior to 1995: Held positions in Human Resources at Anheuser-Busch Companies and as a consultant with Booz, Allen & Hamilton

-- Former Director of GCP Applied Technologies, a global manufacturer of construction products - Former Director of Lincoln National Corporation
+- Former Director of GCP Applied Technologies, a global manufacturer of construction products - Former Director of Lincoln National Corporation, a public insurance and asset management company

-Ms. Avedon has over 30 years of experience leading organizational transformation, talent and succession management, culture change, corporate social responsibility and communications.
-Ms. Avedon earned a bachelor's degree in Psychology from the University of North Carolina at Wilmington, and a Master's and Ph.D. in Industrial and Organizational Psychology from George Washington University.
+Ms. Avedon has over 30 years of experience leading organizational transformation, talent and succession management, culture change, corporate social responsibility, and communications.
+Ms. Avedon earned a Bachelor of Arts in Psychology from the University of North Carolina at Wilmington, and a Master's Degree and Ph.D. in Industrial and Organizational Psychology from George Washington University.